TitoMoi/servihelper/README.md

 But it's possible to work one after another.

 Paid mode:
 Configure a remote desktop and avoid the need to export and import data manually.
+This required a person with medium/ advanced skills and a bit of overhead to configure.

 [Guide to configure a remote desktop with kamatera](./KAMATERA.md)

 Free mode:

-- Export the app data from administrator one and importing in the app of the administrator two.

-There is no sync process, all imported files from person one will override the existing ones of person two.
+_(All the next scenarios have no sync process, all imported files from person one will override the existing ones of person two)_

-Scenarios for free mode, you can opt the one who suits your team best:
+1. Export the app data from administrator one and importing in the app of the administrator two.
+   _(Easy, no complexity but an overhead to understand wich is the latest copy)_

-1. Use built in online mode with a shared folder _(google drive, one drive...)_
+2. Enable built in online mode with a shared folder _(google drive, one drive...)_

-- Only required setup of the shared folder.
+- Required setup inside Servihelper in the config section to configure the shared folder.
 - Required knowledge of how to install and run google drive _(or other solution)_
 - Your responsability to ensure that all files are sync before working.
+  _(Some complexity but later has no overhead, just check you are online and google drive is working)_

-2. Only use google drive to share copies of servihelper _(or other solution)_
+3. Only use google drive to share copies of servihelper _(or other solution)_

-- No setup of online mode _(easy)_
+- No enable online mode.
-- Required knowledge of how to install and run google drive.
+- Required knowledge of how to install and run google drive _(or other solution)_
 - Your responsability to ensure that you have the last backup before working.
+- Import the last backup, work and export it to the shared folder.
+  _(Some complexity and a bit of overhead later, on finish you have to save your backup to the shared folder)_

 ## ¿Can I distribute it?